Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

-`DOMString` is a class declared in [BindingDeclarations.h](https://searchfox.org/mozilla-central/source/dom/bindings/BindingDeclarations.h) and exported to `mozilla/dom/BindingDeclarations.h` that is used for WebIDL `DOMString` return values.
+`DOMString` is a class declared in [BindingDeclarations.h](https://searchfox.org/mozilla-central/source/dom/bindings/BindingDeclarations.h) and exported to `mozilla/dom/BindingDeclarations.h` that is used for Web IDL `DOMString` return values.
 It has a conversion operator to `nsString&` so that it can be passed to methods that take that type or `nsAString&`, but callees that care about performance, have an `nsStringBuffer` available, and promise to hold on to the